PSYCHOLOGIST; DIRECTOR, CO-OCCURRING; OWNER

-Dr. Schlutter got her Ph.D. in clinical psychology, has APA special certification in alcohol and substance use disorders, and has a CCDPD (co-occurring chemical dependency professional diplomat).
+Dr. Schlutter got her Ph.D. in clinical psychology, is a licensed psychologist in this state, has a MAC (master addiction counselor) through NAADAC, and has a CCDPD (co-occurring chemical dependency professional diplomate).
 She owns several clinics, including Schlutter & Associates, Northern Integrated Health (the parent company to PCC,) and Professional Counseling Centers.
 She has served as president of DLPP for several years, as well as on the executive committee for MPA in the past.
-Dr. Schlutter serves as the HPSP representative from MPA and has been for a number of years, and chairs the HCCCHP group which is the chemical dependency providers group for Hennepin County and has done so for several years.
+Dr. Schlutter serves as the HPSP representative from MPA and has been since 2008 and chairs the HCCCHP group which is the substance use disorder providers group for Hennepin County and has done so since 2013.
+She is an approved supervisor through BBHT for LPC/LPCC, supervises post master’s students and providers, pre and post -doctoral psychology students and is the lead on the addiction medicine elective rotation for family practice residents, assisted by others on the team including boarded addiction medicine MD, LADC, and LPCC.
 She gives professional presentations to a number of groups including MPA and MARRCH.
 In her spare time, she loves to travel.

 Matt Gundlach, EdD, LP